libapps/libapps-mirror/wasi-js-bindings/README.md

 *   WasiView: [DataView] class with extensions for [WASI C library] structures.
-*   SyscallLock: Utility class for managing shared memory/IPC between SyscallHandler.ProxyWasiUnstable and your syscall handler in another thread.
+*   SyscallLock: Utility class for managing shared memory/IPC between SyscallHandler.ProxyWasiPreview1 and your syscall handler in another thread.
     Takes care of locking, passing return/error codes, and serializing objects.

 ## Contact